falon/LDAP-IMAPExplorer/README.md

 A version 7 of PHP is very recommended.
 A web browser as Apache is needed to access to user interface.
 - yum install php-ldap
 - yum install php-imap
+Bootstrap modalbox is linked directly on html and as needed on modal.css.

 ## Install
 - enter in the folder you create to contain this project.